Assistant Professor of Law

-Smith's scholarship has appeared or is forthcoming in the New York University Law Review, Boston University Law Review, Washington Law Review (twice), Hastings Law Journal and Cardozo Law Review, among other journals, and in the online editions of the Michigan Law Review, Northwestern Law Review, and Harvard Law and Policy Review.
+Smith's scholarship has appeared or is forthcoming in the New York University Law Review, Iowa Law Review, Boston University Law Review, Washington Law Review (twice), Alabama Law Review, Hastings Law Journal and Cardozo Law Review, among other journals, and in the online editions of the Michigan Law Review, Northwestern Law Review, and Harvard Law and Policy Review.
 His co-edited book, Implicit Bias Across the Law, was published in 2012 by Cambridge University Press.

 Show All Publications

 Devaluing Death: An Empirical Study of Implicit Racial Bias on Jury-Eligible Citizens in Six Death Penalty States (with J. Levinson & D. Young), N.Y.U.
 L. REV. (forthcoming 2014).

 The Failure of Mitigation (with S. Cull & Z. Robinson), HASTINGS L. J. (forthcoming 2014).